 Folk Project collective

-By weaving together stories of artistry from the traditional and modern world, we are aiming to create meaningful interior design pieces, made to sustain beyond the trends.
+By weaving together stories of artistry from different worlds, we are aiming to create meaningful interior design pieces, made to sustain beyond the trends.
 The majority of our pieces are made out of upcycled garments worn by Maya women.
 Traditionally, people in Guatemala sell their used clothes at markets, to be either reworn or transformed in bags, coin purses, table runners.
-We have loved the idea that a textile can have multiple lives, that it can carry various stories.
-Our purpose is to magnify the Huipil as well as the other fabrics we use.
-For us, they are more than textiles; they are pieces of art.
+We love the idea that a textile can have multiple lives, that it can carry multiple stories...

 We like that old textiles on a chair get a chance of rebirth, to be part of a new cycle of life.